ursulagraber/ursu-playground/_posts/2021-03-12-en-Woman_Hood.md

 ## About *Woman Hood*

 The humorous dance performance *Woman Hood* explores different female worlds in four parts.
-She shows extraordinary and idiosyncratic female personalities who possess different types of power, are "different" or simply step out of line.
+She shows extraordinary and idiosyncratic female personalities who possess different types of power, who are "different" or simply step out of line.
 Simone de Beauvoir was of the opinion that people make themselves into something, no matter what gender, origin and skin color they have.
 This freedom of transformation is fully lived out in *Woman Hood*.<br>

 What does it mean to be a woman today?
 How should a woman be?
 How does *she want* to be?